BaderLab/netDx/dev_guidelines.md

 5. Make sure there is no junk code in the function.
 6. Your @example may need new data to be added to the package.
 If so, add that.
 7. Rebuild and <a name="testit">test the new functionality</a>.
 Broken packages add frustration.
 Build the documentation and the package (`devtools::document()`) and the package (`R CMD INSTALL`).
 Re-attach the new package (`detach(package:netDx,unload=T);require(netDx)`.
+8. Repeat steps 1-7 till ready.
+9. When ready, generate a pull request.

 <a name="tag"></a>
 ## Basic tags